Buckley, Victoria: Laketown

-A hotel called the Lady of the Lake opened in 1854 on Barrabool Road, at what is now Buckley, and the area began to be known as Laketown.
+On 6 September 1854, approval was granted to James Callahan to open a hotel called the Lady of the Lake on Barrabool Road, at what is now Buckley, and the area began to be known as Laketown.
 The hotel reportedly flourished, being on the road to Colac, and became a social centre for the area.
 The hotel was a coach stop on the route to Colac, and the Duke of Edinburgh reportedly stopped there in 1870 while his party's horses were being rested.
 A post office opened at Laketown on 15 March 1872, and a store was added at around the same period.

 A school was opened in 1878, close to the hotel, initially known as Mount Moriac State School (No. 2063), but renamed Laketown in 1883.
 A Laketown Football Club and Laketown Cricket Club existed in the 1870s, and had a sports ground west of the hotel.
 Laketown declined thereafter.
 The school closed in 1893, and was later used as a church and private residence.
 Laketown Post Office closed temporarily from 1 July to 1 October 1895, and then permanently on 1 October 1897.
 The license of the Lady of the Lake hotel lapsed in 1912.
 It became a private home but burned down in 1962.
 The former school is the only surviving remnant of the Laketown settlement, and is listed on the Surf Coast Shire heritage inventory as having state significance.